omkaracharya/AgileBot/Deploy/README.md

     yum install ansible
     ```

-6. Test reachability of the vitrual machine using inventory file.
+6. Test reachability of the virtual machine using inventory file.

     ```
     ansible all -m ping -i inventory
     ```

-7. Configure the environment variables in the environment file `ansible/env.conf`.
+7. Update the environment variables in the environment file `ansible/env.conf` according to you target systems.

       ```
       AGILEBOT_ID=